 6. Review, take advice and make changes

-Finally, before you press send make sure you do a final check and catch out any spelling mistakes or errors that could mean your CV is unnecessarily discounted.
+Finally, before you press send, make sure you do a final check.
+Look out for out any spelling mistakes or errors that could send your CV to the ‘no’ pile.

 Ask your friends, family or teacher to look at what you’ve wrote and ask for their honest feedback.
 Remember that everyone reads and interprets information differently and they could have some last-minute tips to offer.

-Also, don’t be afraid to make changes to your CV on a regular basis so that it’s targeted for different jobs.
+Also, don’t be afraid to make changes to your CV on a regular basis.
+It’s important to tailor it for different jobs.

 Ready to make your qualifications fit the job?